jeetsons/ethlisbon-hack25/docs/readme.md

 ---

+**Quick Reference for Junior Devs:**
+- **Gnosis Pay** = user-friendly onboarding and payments UI, always creates a Gnosis Safe wallet for the user.
+- **Gnosis Safe** = smart contract wallet on Base, owned and managed *through* Gnosis Pay.
+- **Safe{Core} SDK** = low-level toolkit for Safe wallets; Gnosis Pay SDK may use this under the hood.
+- **WalletKit** = general wallet connector, only use if it supports Gnosis Pay.
+- **All user assets and contract actions are performed through the Gnosis Safe wallet, with Gnosis Pay providing the interface.**

+---

 ## 11. Network: Base Only (network ID 8453)

 > **Important:**
 > This MVP is to be built and tested **only on the Base blockchain** (network ID 8453).

 - **All contract deployments** should target Base.
-- **All frontend wallet connections** (via WalletKit or other providers) must default to and require Base.
+- **All frontend wallet connections** (via Gnosis Pay SDK, or WalletKit if compatible) must default to and require Base.
 - **All addresses, faucets, and test scripts** should use Base-compatible endpoints.
-- Ensure all Safe, Aave, and Uniswap addresses and parameters are set for Base.
+- Ensure all Gnosis Pay, Gnosis Safe, Aave, and Uniswap addresses and parameters are set for Base.

 ---